benevolent-games/tact/README.md

     ```ts
     const deck = await tact.Deck.load({

-      // how many players ports are possible?
+      // how many player ports are possible?
 1 is fine..
       portCount: 4,

       // where to store the user-customized bindings